 Visiting Nimes took me back to Miss Clegg’s Latin class in high school.

 Some of you reading this story remember Miss Clegg.
-You probably don’t know that I had English translations of Homer’s Iliad and the Odyssey and Virgil’si Aeneid, loaned to me by my beloved Aunt Edna.
+Or you had a teacher like Miss Clegg.
+She never knew that I had English translations of Homer’s Iliad and the Odyssey and Virgil’si Aeneid, loaned to me by my beloved Aunt Edna.

-I still have nightmares that Miss Clegg discovers my secret and I get an “F” and I never graduate from high school.
+I still have nightmares that Miss Clegg discovers my secret and I get an “F” in Latin and I never graduate from high school.

 I bought the Gran Tour ticket to visit 3 sites for 11 euro ($14.50).
 It included an self-guided audio tour of the Amphitheater (or Arena), a 3D video in Maison Carrée, and entry to The Tour Magne for a panoramic view of the city.